chinapedia/wikipedia.ko/Page/모듈:Template_wrapper.md

 `               if 'unset' == v:lower() then                                    -- special keyword to unset 'default' parameters set in the wrapper template`
 `                   v = '';                                                     -- unset the value in the args table`
 `               end`
-`               add_parameter (k, v, args, list)                                -- add all other parameters to args in the style dictated by list`
+`               add_parameter (k, v, args, list)                                -- add all other parameters to args in the style dictated by list; alias map only supported for local-template parameters`
 `           end`
 `       end`
 `   end`